Joyce02122/Hardware-Software-Lab/README.md

 ## Hardware & Software Lab
-Labs for TECHIN 515: Hardware/Software Integration @ UW
+Labs for TECHIN 515: Hardware/Software Integration at the University of Washington